surajmoon6/Expense-Tracker-MERN/README.md

 ## Support

-For support, email your-email@example.com or open an issue in this repository.
+For support,or open an issue in this repository.